yackx/ipgo/content/programming-blocks/conditional-statements.md

 }
 ```

-Provided some `isDivisible()` function we haven’t defined here, the program would display “10 is divisible by 5” if 10 is actually divisible by 5 (which it is).
+Provided the `isDivisible()` function is defined, the program would display “10 is divisible by 5” if 10 is actually divisible by 5 (which it is).
 The part of the program displaying “10 is not divisible by 5” would never be executed.

 Go uses curly braces `{` and `}` to define a block of actions.
 In this case, each block contains a single statement that prints a message.